akshattkashyap/aihelp-extension/README.md

 ## 🔐 Privacy

 - Your API key is stored locally in Chrome's sync storage
-- Selected text is sent only to Google's Gemini API
+- Selected text is sent only to the Groq API
 - No data is collected, stored, or shared by this extension
 - All communication uses HTTPS